InsaneJetman/crosshair/README.md

 This program creates a simple crosshair in that floats above other windows.
 By default it will be placed in the middle of the screen, but it can be moved around as needed.
-It works for windowed and windowed full-screen mode applications only.
+It works over windowed and windowed full-screen mode applications only.

 ## Usage